Counselling services

 Installation

-The target is completely processed when you’re asked to recall distressing images, and they no longer bring up disturbing emotions, and the preferred positive belief feels totally true.
+The target is completely processed when you’re asked to recall traumatic images, and they no longer bring up disturbing emotions, and the preferred positive belief feels totally true.

-Example: The client recalls that the rapist’s face was threatening then but does not feel threatened by the image anymore.
+Example: The client recalls that the rapist’s face was threatening then but does not feel threatened by the disturbing memory anymore.

 Phase 6